 His focus has become more heaven-bound.

-"There are going to be two lines, the long line and the short line, and I'm interested in being in the short line."
+"There are going to be two lines, the long line, and the short line, and I'm interested in being in the short line," he said.

 EDITOR'S NOTE: In reporting about the faith journeys of high-profile individuals who are seeking Christ, CBN does not endorse past or current behavior that may not line up with the Word of God.
 We are simply reporting the positive developments in their spiritual walk and positive statements about God.
 As always, we encourage our readers to pray for anyone and everyone in the news, that the fruit of God would grow in all of our lives.
-If you wish to comment on our material you can do so through our Facebook, Twitter, YouTube, and Instagram accounts.
+You can comment on our material through our Facebook, Twitter, YouTube, and Instagram accounts.